All Episodes

 It's the Democrats, and they have no compassion.

-And you know what else, Ross?
+And you know what else, Rush?
+Is really important.

-There's a lot of people in their 40s, late 30s, 40s, early 50s, who have been in the private sector, had their retirement savings wiped out.
+There's a lot of people in their 40s, late 30s, 40s, early 50s who have been in the private sector, had their retirement savings wiped out.

 Their homes, if they haven't lost them, are worth a fraction of what they were.

-And they're more reliant on social security than they ever were.
+And they're more reliant on Social Security than they ever were.

 We've got to take this fight straight to the jugular of the Democratic Party.